RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Multicast Communications

 \section{Multicast Communications}

-In this section, we consider a specific case where all receive antennas are active, i.e., no IM is used.
+In this section, we consider the special case where all receive antennas are active, i.e., no IM is used.
 A schematic diagram of the proposed multicast system is presented in Fig.~\ref{fig:Schematic-multicast}.
-We consider a multicast channel in which a group of $N_{r}$ single-antenna users receive a shared single stream of information from the transmitter.
+We consider a multicast channel in which a group of $N_r$ single-antenna users receives a shared single stream of information from the transmitter.
 Hence, the phase shifts of the RIS elements are adjusted only to target the receive antennas, and not to transmit any information bits through SM or polarity bits.
-As a result, in this case, the transmitter needs to change the phase shifts of the RIS elements for each channel realization, not in each symbol interval.
-The baseband received signal at user $l$ is given by
+As a result, in this case the transmitter needs to change the phase shifts of the RIS elements for each channel realization, not for each symbol interval.
+The baseband signal received by user $l$ is given by

 where $s$ is the transmit symbol with $\mathbb{E}\{|s|^{2}\}=E_{s}$.
 We aim to maximize the received signal energy at \emph{all} users' receive antennas by adjusting the phase shifts of the RIS elements, $\boldsymbol{\theta}$.
-It can be shown that the max-min optimization problem, solved for designing vector $\boldsymbol{\theta}$, enforces the equality of the resulting optimal values.
+It can be shown that the max-min optimization problem used to solve for the optimal vector $\boldsymbol{\theta}$, enforces the equality of the resulting optimal values.
 As a result, all users encounter the same SNR at their respective receive antennas.
 This characteristic is of particular interest in multicast communications, where equal SNR among users is a desirable aspect.
 Expanding (\ref{eq:received signal-multicast}), the received signal can be expressed as

 where we define $G_{l}$ as the \emph{effective} coefficient of the RIS-assisted channel between the transmit antennas and user $l$.
-With the purpose of simplifying the detection procedure at the receivers, and with an interest in equalizing the received signals, we design the phase shifts such that the values $G_l^\mathcal{R}$ for $l \in [N_r]$ are maximized.
+With the purpose of simplifying the detection procedure at the receivers, and with an interest in equalizing the received signals, we design the phase shifts such that the values $G_l^\Re$ for $l \in [N_r]$ are maximized.
 Then, the optimization problem can be defined as